Want to Learn More About New Homes in Charlottesville?

 Phase 2- Groundbreaking and Site Work- Your builder will stake your home on the lot and prepare to dig for a basement or grade for a slab/crawl space foundation.

-Phase 3- Foundation- Once excavation is complete, your builder will pour the footers for your foundation’s stability.
+Phase 3- Foundation- Once the excavation is complete, your builder will pour the footers for your foundation’s stability.
 Next, the walls are poured or blocked for the cement walls of your home’s foundation.

 Phase 4- Framing and Roof- This phase is really when you can start to see things start to take shape.
 After the framing phase is complete only about one-third of the construction process is complete.